PawseySC/OpenMP-offloading/_episodes/07-multi-gpu.md

 for(i = i_start; i <= i_end; i++)
 ```

-> ## Caution
-> There is one very important component missing: halo-exchange.
-Left-hand side and right-hand side boundaries of each stripe (chunk) need to be synchronised with other threads.
-Please continue reading to learn how that can be achieved with OpenACC and OpenMP.
-{: .callout}

 ## Firstprivate variables

 We have set the CPU default OpenMP data type to *shared*.
 For this reason we need to be very careful with identifying variables that need to be treated as private of firstprivate within the OpenMP parallel region.